Sharpy077/plex/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+# Missing:
+- Detailed security audit process
+- Incident response plan
+- Compliance documentation (GDPR, CCPA)
+- Data retention policies